 Admissions Procedures for Master's Study

-An Application for Admission to Graduate Study form may be obtained from the Office of University Admissions or submitted via online at www.njit.edu/admissions/apply-online.php.
-A non-refundable application fee of $75 must accompany the application.
-Applications may be deferred for one semester for a delay in admission without incurring another $75 fee.
+Students can access and submit the graduate application online at www.njit.edu/admissions/apply-online.php.
+A non-refundable application fee is required.
+Applications may be deferred for one semester for a delay in admission without incurring another fee.
 Official transcripts from all colleges and universities previously attended are required.
 To be accepted as official, transcripts must be sent directly to the Office of University Admissions by the institutions concerned.
 Applications for fall (September) admission must be received by June 1; for spring (January) admission by November 1.
 Applications for financial support for fall (September) must be received by December 15.
 Applications for financial support for spring (January) must be received by October 15.
 Supporting documents must also reach the Office of University Admissions by the above dates.
 Incomplete applications or applications received after these dates will normally be processed for the following semester.

 Students who wish to transfer from one master's degree program at NJIT to another at NJIT must complete the Change of Program Form and submit to the Office of Graduate Studies.
 Courses taken in one program are not necessarily transferable to another, nor may credits be applied to more than one degree, except as provided by the M.S./M.S. program.
 Students admitted to one degree program are normally required to be in the original program for one full year before admission and enrollment in another degree program.